globalcoffeeplatform/CoffeeDataStandard/docs/source/explanation.rst

 The World Bank International Extreme Poverty Line is $1.90 USD per day as of 2015 (https://datahelpdesk.worldbank.org/knowledgebase/articles/906519).
 Comparison to national poverty lines may be useful for discussion related to one country or domestic policy but that can be calculated separately as needed.

-An organization may choose to use the PPI score evaluation of the propensity of a farmer or community to be poor as another option that can be more relevant in some rural areas and can be calculated separately as needed.
-Organizations may also choose to participate on this topic in the Living Income Community of Practice.
+An organisation may choose to use the PPI score evaluation of the propensity of a farmer or community to be poor as another option that can be more relevant in some rural areas and can be calculated separately as needed.
+Organisations may also choose to participate on this topic in the Living Income Community of Practice.

 .. raw:: html

-    <script src="_static/docson/widget.js" data-schema="../schema//poverty-level.json"></script>
+    <script src="_static/docson/widget.js" data-schema="../schema/poverty-level.json"></script>

 2.2.2 Child labor